isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. _stateless-dhcp6:

-Stateless DHCPv6 (Information-Request Message)
+Stateless DHCPv6 (INFORMATION-REQUEST Message)
 ==============================================

 Typically DHCPv6 is used to assign both addresses and options.
-These assignments (leases) have a state that changes over time, hence their description as stateful.
-DHCPv6 also supports a stateless mode, where clients request configuration options only.
-This mode is considered lightweight from the server perspective, as it does not require any state tracking, and carries the stateless name.
+These assignments (leases) have a state that changes over time, hence their description as "stateful."
+DHCPv6 also supports a "stateless" mode, where clients request only configuration options.
+This mode is considered lightweight from the server perspective, as it does not require any state tracking.

 The Kea server supports stateless mode.
-Clients can send Information-Request messages and the server sends back answers with the requested options, providing the options are available in the server configuration.
-The server attempts to use per-subnet options first; if that fails for any reason, it then tries to provide options defined in the global scope.
+When clients send INFORMATION-REQUEST messages, the server sends back answers with the requested options, if they are available in the server configuration.
+The server attempts to use per-subnet options first; if that fails, it then tries to provide options defined in the global scope.

 Stateless and stateful mode can be used together.
 No special